Shreyz-max/ineuron/statistics assignment 2.md

 # Problem Statement 6:

-Suppose that in past years the average price per square foot for warehouses in the United States has been $\char36 32.28$.
+Suppose that in past years the average price per square foot for warehouses in the United States has been 32.28 dollars.
 A national real estate investor wants to determine whether that figure has changed now.
-The investor hires a researcher who randomly samples 19 warehouses that are for sale across the United States and finds that the mean price per square foot is $\char36 31.67$, with a standard deviation of $\char36 1.29$. assume that the prices of warehouse footage are normally distributed in population.
+The investor hires a researcher who randomly samples 19 warehouses that are for sale across the United States and finds that the mean price per square foot is6 31.67 dollar, with a standard deviation of 1.29 dollar. assume that the prices of warehouse footage are normally distributed in population.
 If the researcher uses a 5% level of significance, what statistical conclusion can be reached?
 What are the hypotheses?